jpkelly/clock8002/README.md

   * Best way to install the package is to use 'sudo apt install ./clock-8001_1.2.3_arch.deb' command, as it will automatically pull all the dependencies.
 * .zip files contain Macos .app files.
 The earlier unsigned intel releases should work on big sur onwards on x86 macs, the later signed universal releases are for ventura.

+## Web configuration interface

+The new unified images have a web configuration interface for the clock settings.
+You can access this interface by pointing your browser to the address of the clock.
+The default username is `admin` and the default password is `clockwork`.
+You should change them from the interface or the clock.ini file.

+On the raspberry pi images the config interface runs on port 80, on the installable versions on macos, linux and windows the default port is 8080.

+You can open a browser pointing to the configuration interface by pressing 'c' key while the clock is running.

 ## Ready made raspberry pi images

 SD-card images for raspberry pi can be found at https://kissa.depili.fi/clock-8001/images